 You Deserve to Thrive, Not Just Survive

-Leaving a job that’s not right for you opens doors—to better opportunities, healthier work environments, and personal growth.
+Leaving a job that’s not right for you can leadto better opportunities, healthier work environments, and personal growth.
 It’s not quitting; it’s choosing yourself.

 Need more proof?
-Oprah was once fired from her job as a news anchor.
+Oprah faced termination from her position as a news anchor.
 J.K.
 Rowling left her job as a secretary to write Harry Potter.
-Steve Jobs got booted from his own company and returned stronger than ever.
+Steve Jobs faced expulsion from his own company but came back stronger than ever.
 Quitting didn’t ruin their lives—it redirected them to something better.

 So, here’s to knowing your worth, trusting your gut, and embracing the unknown.
 You’ve got this—blisters and all.